aybabtme/blog/source/_posts/2013-02-09-tdd-the-dog-and-the-fence.markdown

 ### First Sign Of Failure

 For a few hours, all was good.
-Then on the morning two days ago, a premniscient sign of failure appeared.
+Then two days ago, in the morning, a premniscient sign of failure appeared.
 The collocated admin of `another_house` sent me an e-mail, which he quite oddly printed and stamped on `the_house.door` (what a strange individual).
 Apparently, two of our `dogs` had escaped from within our local network.

 Here you might be wondering "what the hell are they doing with two `dogs`".
 It happens that the users of `the_house` enjoy the company of `dogs` so they maintain two of them within the boundaries (or so they thought!) of their localhost.
 They do so against any common sense, every decent human-being knowledgeably avoiding such annoying-ware for fear they will clutter their `house` with garbages of all kind, or even destroy parts of `the_house`.